WD-40

-WD-40 (Water Displacement, 40th formula) is an American manufacturer and the trademark of a penetrating oil manufactured by the WD-40 Company based in San Diego, California.
-Its formula was invented for the Rocket Chemical Company in 1953, before it was renamed to the WD-40 Company.
-It became available as a commercialized product in 1961.
+WD-40 (Note: An abbreviation of Water Displacement, 40th formula.) is a penetrating oil manufactured by the WD-40 Company based in San Diego, California.
+Its formula was invented for the Rocket Chemical Company in 1953, and it became available as a commercial product in 1958.
 It acts as a lubricant, rust preventive, penetrant and moisture displacer.
-There are specialized products that perform better than WD-40 in many of these uses, but WD-40's flexibility has given it fame as a jack of all trades.

-It is a successful product to this day, with steady growth in net income from $27 million in 2008 to $70.2 million in 2021.
 In 2014, it was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.

 History

-Sources credit different people with inventing WD-40 formula in 1953 as part of the Rocket Chemical Company (later renamed to the WD-40 Company), in San Diego, California; the formula was kept as a trade secret and was never patented.
+Sources credit different people with inventing the WD-40 formula in 1953 as part of the Rocket Chemical Company (later renamed to the WD-40 Company), in San Diego, California; the formula was kept as a trade secret and was never patented to avoid public disclosure of the ingredients.